1971Merlin/TMON/README.md

 TMON's CURRENT ADDRESS or CADDR is used by the commands in this section, however this can be over-ridden if a specifc HEX address is given as part of the command.
 Having CADDR automatically update as a result of the command as it runs can be a handy thing e.g. when DUMPing or DISassembling blocks of memory.

-**INC [ON/OFF]** - set auto-increment mode of CADDR.
+**INC ON/OFF** - set auto-increment mode of CADDR.
 No parameter supplied = Display the current auto-increment mode.
 Sometimes turning CADDR off is helpful.

-*Note for the following commands - the xxxx represents a memory address input in hexadecimal. xxxx is optional; if specified it will override but not alter the CADDR pointer.
+*Note for the following commands - the xxxx represents an optional memory address input in hexadecimal.
+If specified the address will override but not alter the CADDR pointer.
 If not specified, the command acts based on the 'current address'.*

 **ADDR xxxx** - Set the CURRENT ADDRESS.
 If no address supplied, display the CADDR instead.